anywhichway/lmdb-index/README.md

 If `sort` is `true` entries are returned based on how many index matches occurred, with the highest first.
 If `sort` is a function, then entries are returned in the order determined by the function.
 Note, both of these are expensive since they require resolving all matches first.

-### async db.index(object:object,?cname,?version,?ifVersion) - returns LMDBKey|undefined
+### async db.index(object:object,?cname:string,?version:number,?ifVersion:number) - returns LMDBKey|undefined

-Puts the object in the database and indexes it inside a single transaction.
+Puts the object in the database and indexes it inside a transaction.
 Returns the object's id if successful, otherwise `undefined`.

 Called by `db.put(null,value)`

-### async db.move(key,destKey,?overwrite,?version,?ifVersion) - returns LMDBKey|undefined
+### async db.move(key:lmdbKey,destKey:lmdbKey,?overwrite:boolean,?version:number,?ifVersion:number) - returns LMDBKey|undefined

 Works similar to [lmdb-move](https://github.com/anywhichway/lmdb-move) but provides automatic key assignment and indexing.

 Works the same as `copy` above, except the entry at the original `key` is removed inside the transaction.

-### async db.patch(key,patch,?version,?ifVersion) - returns boolean
+### async db.patch(key:string,patch:object,?version,?ifVersion) - returns boolean

 Inside a single transaction, updates the index after the patch.

 Also see [lmdb-patch](https://github.com/anywhichway/lmdb-patch)

-### async db.put(key,value,?cname,?version,?ifVersion) - returns LMDBKey|undefined
+### async db.put(key:LMDBKey,value,?cname,?version,?ifVersion) - returns LMDBKey|undefined

 Works similar to [lmdb put](https://github.com/kriszyp/lmdb-js#dbputkey-value-version-number-ifversion-number-promiseboolean)

-If `value` is an object, it will be indexed by the top level keys of the object so long as it is an instance of an object controlled by a schema declared with `defineSchema`.
+If `value` is an object, it will be indexed by the keys of the object so long as it is an instance of an object controlled by a schema declared with `defineSchema`.
 To index all top level keys on all objects, call `db.defineSchema(Object)`.
 If `key` is `null`, a unique id will be generated and added to the object.
 See [defineSchema](#async-defineschemaclassconstructor-options) for more information.

 When putting an object for indexing, the `key` should eb `null`.
 It is retrieved from the object using the `idKey` of the schema.
 If there is a mismatch between the `key` and the `idKey` of the object, an Error will be thrown.